Download ORBICAP AI Policy, version 1.1 (PDF)

 o Training and Capacity Building: All staff will be trained to use endorsed AI tools responsibly.

-o Tool Selection: AI tools will be selected based on project requirements and client needs.
+o Tool Selection: AI tools will be selected based on project requirements, client needs and alignment with applicable regulations such as GDPR and the Statistics Act.
+Tools must support statistical quality, protect privacy, and demonstrate practical value in data-driven decision-making.
 Only tools listed in the appendix or approved by ORBICAP leadership will be used.

-o Monitoring and Review: AI use will be reviewed regularly to ensure compliance with ethical standards and evolving regulations.
+o Monitoring and Review: AI use will be reviewed annually during Q1 to ensure continued compliance with ethical standards, the EU AI Act, GDPR, and international statistical frameworks.

 5. Risk Management